fdazen/fda-documentation/financial_reports.md

 ##**Bill Add-On Charges Report**

 The _Bill Add-On Charges Report_ shows detailed information about Add-Ons items posted for a selected date range.
 This report also displays information about the reservation folios associated with the charge.
-This report will also display the name of the user who posted the charge, and it will be useful when the hotel needs reporting on users' upsell, if applicable.
+Differently from the _Additional Revenue Breakdown_ report, the Bill Add-On report won't provide a breakdown of taxable, non-taxable revenue and taxes, as it is supposed to provide more general information about additional revenue.

 - In the report list, click on the link _Bill Add-On Charges Report_: